 In the following, the masked response is what the processor provides when a masked exception is raised by an SSE/SSE2/SSE3 numeric instruction.
 The same response is provided by the floating-point emulator for SSE/SSE2/SSE3 numeric instructions, when certain components of the quadruple input operands generate exceptions that are masked (the emulator also generates the correct answer, as specified by IEEE Standard 754 wherever applicable, in the case when no floating-point exception occurs).
 The unmasked response is what the emulator provides to the user handler for those components of the packed operands of SSE/SSE2/SSE3 instructions that raise unmasked exceptions.
-Note that for pre-computation exceptions (floating-point faults), no result is provided to the user handler, as specified below.
+Note that for pre-computation exceptions (floating-point faults), no result is provided to the user handler.
+For post-computation exceptions (floating-point traps), a result is provided to the user handler, as specified below.

-In the following tables, the result is denoted by 'res', with the understanding that for the actual instruction, the destination coincides with the first source operand (except for COMISS, UCOMISS, COMISD, and UCOMISD, whose destination is the EFLAGS register)
+In the following tables, the result is denoted by 'res', with the understanding that for the actual instruction, the destination coincides with the first source operand (except for COMISS, UCOMISS, COMISD, and UCOMISD, whose destination is the EFLAGS register).